raif-sh/raif-sh.github.io/jan/20-MyBump-exit.md

 I've taken some time to think about what we discussed.

 It would be best to apply to all possible opportunities and attempt interviews even at lottiefiles.
-As you guys also emphasized I need to focus on getting a work visa + good salary to improve the situation.
+Like you guys also emphasized, I need to focus first on getting a work visa + good salary to improve the situation.

 Since, my salary on paper was RM 5,000 here, I figured a jump to RM 8,000+ should be a good starting point?

 I've decided to continue our arrangement; I'll transfer atleast RM 2,000 from my salary.
-I want to help out with the debts, pending payments and/or help save some rainy day fund.
+I want to help out with the debts, pending payments and/or just save for a rainy day.

 Here are things I need from you:
 - Deliverables you want me to complete in this period.